kennyp615/GoodREADMEGenerator/README.md

+A command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.

+run node index.js

-# Good Readme Generator
+# Good read me
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-quickly create a professional README for a new project
+quickly generator a read.me

 ## Table of Contents